-Yet in a reversal of recent fortune, the bench couldn’t sustain the same level of defensive excellence.
+Yet Luke Walton’s pregame comments that the Rockets were “playing the best basketball in the NBA” soon came to fruition, as the Lakers bench couldn’t sustain the same level of defensive excellence .
 The Lakers switched nearly every screen on the defensive end, and the Rockets are unusually well-equipped to handle that.
 They have a multitude of perimeter scorers who are capable of exploiting mismatches in the resulting isolation possessions, yielding the 2nd most Points Per Possession in NBA (1.05) in such situations.
 Eric Gordon (22 points, +37) led that charge, before handing the baton to James Harden (36 points, 9 assists) in the 2nd quarter.

 A 21-6 run at the beginning of the 3rd quarter cut the lead to 3, as Kentavious Caldwell-Pope briefly caught fire, scoring 10 points in a 2:30 stretch.
 But Houston quickly counterpunched with a 9-0 run of their own, and the Lakers never challenged again.
 The Rockets entered the game leading the NBA with 16.2 made 3-pointers per game, versus just 8.2 per game for the Lakers.
 This math problem was on display tonight, with Houston outscoring LA 42-27 from deep.